PET FRIENDLY ADDICTION TREATMENT CENTER

 Pet Companionship Aids Addiction Recovery

-Heading off to rehab can be a source of anxiety for many.
+Heading off to a pet friendly drug rehab can be a source of anxiety for many.
 The anticipation of going through detox and then spending weeks away from home and work can be anxiety-provoking, at the very least.
 While there is no easy way to get through addiction treatment, the process can be made more edifying by having one’s pet along for the journey.

 The healing power of pets is well known, and animal-assisted therapy is not a new concept.
 Using the presence of animals to provide comfort, distraction, and stress relief for individuals recovering from a variety of physical and mental wellness conditions is a time-honored practice.
 In recent years, this concept is being adapted to addiction recovery, where multiple benefits have been identified.